SciML/SciMLSensitivity.jl/docs/src/tutorials/training_tips/multiple_nn.md

 ```

 The key is that `Optimization.solve` acts on a single parameter vector `p`.
-Thus what we do here is concatenate all of the parameters into a single
+Thus what we do here is concatenate all the parameters into a single
 ComponentVector `p` and then train on this parameter
 vector.
 Whenever we need to evaluate the neural networks, we dereference the
 vector and grab the key that corresponds to the neural network.